shtukas/nyx/Nyx/README.md

 ## Tags and Streams

 The overall organization of the Nyx system is that of tags and streams.
 Tags have the regular meaning of attributes of the nyx points itself and streams are time ordered collections of nyx points about a given subject.

-## Dependencies

-Nyx has a dependency on `peco` [https://github.com/peco/peco](https://github.com/peco/peco), which is used as part of the command line user interface.